binayr/SQUAT/README.md

 2. Core ENG package for spacy
 3. pandas
 4. jupyter notebook
+5. arghandler

 **Source**:<br>
 https://github.com/binayr/SQUAT

 ## About the ML model

+**Version 0.1**

 The model is created based on most common keyword observed from the bankstatements of singapore.
 This project has a large scope of improving the accuracy and adding more classifications in future depending on the type of dataset available to us.

 Everytime we update the model a new version of SQUAT is supposed to get released.

+**Version 1.0.3**

+We have moved beyond the above limitation.
+Users can Now train the ML Model on any data set on any location they want and use the location to import the model and categorize text.
+There are certain rules to follow to train the ML model.
+Please check the below csv file and maintain the training data accordingly.

 ## Create and use whl file